Congress to boycott Rahul Kanwal’s TV show after comments by BJP’s Amit Malviya on leaders’ killings

 Khera said that his party’s spokesperson on the show was “not allowed to complete her counter and was interjected” by Kanwal.

-“To add to that, the anchor himself tweeted and amplified the same remarks from his Twitter [now X] handle,” Khera said on social media.
-“On being pointed out, the anchor said his producer had tweeted it.”
+Khera said that the anchor had himself “amplified the same remarks” from his account on social media platform X. “On being pointed out, the anchor said his producer had tweeted it,” Khera said.

-Khera claimed to have asked Kanwal about why the post had not been deleted.
+He claimed to have asked Kanwal about why the post had not been deleted.

 “Having waited the entire day, we realise the anchor does not intend to delete or distance himself and the channel from the comment,” the Congress leader said.

-“Clearly, some people have still not understood the meaning of June 4, 2024 [when Lok Sabha election results were announced].”
+Khera said that “some people have still not understood the meaning” of the 2024 Lok Sabha election results.

-The BJP fell short of the majority in the Lok Sabha elections and had to depend on its allies to form the Union government.
-The INDIA bloc has repeatedly hailed the outcome as a mandate against the BJP and its leaders.
+The BJP fell short of the majority in the general elections and had to depend on its allies to form the Union government.
+The Opposition INDIA bloc has hailed the poll result as a mandate against the BJP and its leaders.

 Earlier on Tuesday, Khera had asked if Prime Minister Narendra Modi endorsed Malviya’s views.
 “According to this BJP motormouth, Mahatma Gandhi, Indira ji, Rajiv ji, Sardar Beant Singh and the entire Congress leadership of Chhattisgarh deserved to be assassinated for the political decisions they took,” Khera said.